vasundharaaher/React_JS_learning/README.md

 This repository contains projects and notes created while learning React using different tooling setups.

 ---

-## 📌 About This Repository

-This repo demonstrates:

-* Creating a React app using **Create React App (CRA)**
-* Creating a React app using **Vite**
-* Understanding the differences between both setups
-* Managing dependencies using `npm`

-The goal is to compare project structure, build tools, and development experience.

----

 ## 📁 Project Structure

 ```